tock/tock/doc/Design.md

 <!-- tocstop -->

 Most operating systems provide isolation between components using a process-like
-abstraction: each component is given it's own slice of the system memory (for it's stack, heap, data) that is not accessible by other components.
+abstraction: each component is given its own slice of the system memory (for its stack, heap, data) that is not accessible by other components.
 Processes are great because they provide a convenient abstraction for both isolation and concurrency.
 However, on resource-limited systems, like microcontrollers with much less than 1MB of memory, this approach leads to a trade-off between